There are four ways the Town of Westfield assists residents in disposing of leaves:

 Residents may bag their leaves by placing them in biodegradable paper bags made specifically for this purpose, which will be picked up on the same curbside schedule as leaf piles.
 Bagging leaves helps to minimize leaf piles in the roadway that obstruct parking and potentially block storm drains.

-The Town will provide up to ten free leaf collection bags per household, which can be picked up with proof of residency at the Conservation Center (no permit required).
+The Town will provide up to ten free leaf collection bags per household, which can be picked up with proof of residency at the Conservation Center (no permit required), starting on October 21.
 Bagged leaves must follow the applicable curbside pick-up guidelines.

 Residents may bring their leaves to the Conservation Center, at 1300 Lamberts Mill Road, for disposal.
 Residents do not need a permit to do so during leaf season, but must show proof of residency.